gantech/OpenFAST/docs/source/dev/cppapi/index.rst

 Use of C++ API for Actuator Line Simulations
 --------------------------------------------

 The C++ API was developed mainly to integrate OpenFAST with Computational Fluid Dynamics (CFD) solvers for Fluid-Structure Interaction (FSI) applications.
 The workhorse FSI algorithm for wind energy applications today is the Actuator Line algorithm :cite:`churchfield2012`.
 The Actuator Line algorithm represents the effect of a turbine on a flow field as a series of point forces at **actuator points** along aerodynamic surfaces.
 The use of Blade Element Momentum theory in AeroDyn is modified to interface OpenFAST with CFD solvers for actuator line simulations.
 The CFD solver becomes the inflow module for OpenFAST that provides velocity information near the turbine.
 The calculation of the induction factors is turned off in OpenFAST and AeroDyn simply uses look up tables and an optional dynamic stall model to calculate the loads on the turbine based on the inflow field information received from the CFD solver.
-OpenFAST lumps the line forces along the blades and tower into a series of point forces for the actuator line algorithm.
-The current implementation of the C++ API for OpenFAST only allows for a simple, loosely coupled, serial staggered FSI scheme.
+The induction model should be turned off in OpenFAST by selecting :samp:`WakeMod=0` in the AeroDyn input file.
+OpenFAST lumps the line forces along the blades and tower into a series of point forces for the actuator line algorithm. :numref:`actuatorline-viz` illustrates the transfer of information between OpenFAST and a CFD solver for actuator line applications.

 .. _actuatorline-viz: